tarantool/tarantool/changelogs/unreleased/gh-7897-sending-arbitrary-iproto-packets.md

 ## feature/box

-* Added API for sending arbitrary IPROTO packets from server to client:
+* Added an API for sending arbitrary IPROTO packets from server to client:
   `box.iproto.send` in Lua and `box_iproto_send` in C (gh-7897).